-It is a UCI-approved 2.1 Europe Tour international cycle race that will be one of the biggest cycle races in the UK in 2016 and an outstanding event in the international cycling calendar, with some of the top international teams taking part and a women’s race on Saturday 30th April 2016.
+It is a UCI-approved 2.1 Europe Tour international cycle race that will be one of the biggest cycle races in the UK in 2017 and an outstanding event in the international cycling calendar, with some of the top international teams taking part and a women's race on Saturday 29th April.
 It will be broadcast live on TV in the UK and throughout Europe.
 It has 3 stages: Stage 1 starts in Bridlington and finishes on Scarborough.
 Stage 2 starts in Tadcaster and finishes in Harrogate.
 Stage 3 starts in Bradford and finishes at Fox Valley, Sheffield.

 The next Tour de Yorkshire will be held on 28 - 30 April 2017.

-The complete course will cover three stages - one stage each day, click here for full details.
+The complete course will cover 490KM (304 miles) over three stages - one stage each day, full details.

 No. Most will be rolling road closures lasting no more than an hour, apart from the start and finish lines and some climbs where the road closures will be longer.
-Road closures will be managed by the police, below are the roads that will be closed:
+Road closures will be managed by the police.

 No, the route around Yorkshire will be different every year, allowing us to showcase all of our beautiful county.

 The Tour de Yorkshire race is owned by the ASO, the Amaury Sports Organisation, a French company based in Paris.
 It therefore has a French name and some of the key climbs have been given a French name as a nod to the French origins of the race.

 We saw around 2 million people come out to watch the race in 2016, we hope many more will watch come to watch the race in 2017.

 We have all our Tour Makers for this year.
 However, be sure to sign up to our Tour de Yorkshire enewsletter Allez Yorkshire to stay informed on all the latest developments.